ClojureBridge/organizing/Class-level-grouping-guide.md

-## Grouping
+## Grouping - Deprecated if you're using Bridge Troll

-## This is one of the best parts about Bridge Troll: computer-drive class grouping.
-Give it a shot -- it works very nicely!
+**This is one of the best parts about Bridge Troll: computer-drive class grouping.
+Give it a shot -- it works very nicely!**

 While one of the sometimes toughest parts of organizing a workshop, doing this well can often make the difference between really happy workshop goers/volunteers and frustrated ones.
 The links to the forms, with important instructions for using them, lives on the [[pre-workshop tasks page|pre workshop tasks]].